sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     - Identification: Each child process is assigned a unique Process ID (PID) by the operating system.
     - Examples: When running a command from a shell, each command executed spawns a child process.
 * Here's a simple analogy:
-    - Shell: Think of the shell as a manager in an office who takes commands (tasks) from employees (users) and executes them, delegating tasks to various departments (system functions).
+    - Shell: Think of the shell as a manager in an office who takes commands (tasks) from employees (users) and executes them, delegating tasks to various departments (system function s.
     - Terminal: Imagine the terminal as the desk or workspace where employees (users) interact with the manager (shell), submitting tasks (commands) and receiving feedback.
     - Subshell: Picture a manager (shell) who temporarily delegates tasks to an assistant manager (subshell) to handle specific duties, while still overseeing the overall operation.
     - Child Process: Think of a child process as a new employee (process) hired by an existing employee (parent process), who follows instructions and performs tasks independently but still reports to the original employee.